NEWBERRY RD:

 BANCROFT |

 Bancroft is little more than passing scenery to the Canadian National nowadays however back in the 80's the Grand Trunk Western still ran double track main through here.
 There were two spur tracks.
-On the south side of the mains was a 26 car spur, and on the north side was a 5 car spur.
-I am not sure how much these spurs were actually utilized, and will continue to research it.
+On the south side of the mains was a 26-car spur, and on the north side was a 5-car spur.
+I am not sure how much these spurs were actually utilized and will continue to research it.

 Below are some of the completed scenes from Bancroft Village.